Changing Limiting Beliefs

 Reconsolidation is achieved through a new, dynamic, simulated lived experience in the context and simulated scenario of the desired change.
 Actively engaging is key because this is how experiential memory is formed – just as issues form through real life experience, so can more healthy experiences form through this type of dynamic lived experience (except it’s done at a slower speed just as any learning and training is accomplished).

-I provide a complete template in the section below that consists of a distillation of the regulation, exploration, and change exercises found throughout this program that you can use to help change your implicit memory (the internal models and simulations) that are impacting your automatic interpretations and expectations about self, others, and the world.
-For the tools and concepts in the fourth section entitled “Solutions”, you do not need to utilize the template because this section is not for changing implicit memory – it is to help you solve current problems that are not directly a consequence of a lack of individuation, or maladaptive or unrealistic implicit memories.
+I provide a complete template in a subsequent section that consists of a distillation of the regulation, exploration, and change exercises found throughout this personal growth program that you can use to help change your implicit memory (the internal models and simulations) that are impacting your automatic interpretations and expectations about self, others, and the world.
+For the tools and concepts in the “Tools for Solving Problems in Life”, you do not need to utilize this template because this section is not for changing implicit memory – it is to help you solve current problems that are not directly a consequence of a lack of individuation, maladaptive or unrealistic implicit memories.

-Sometimes implicit memories are difficult to make explicit and so are not easily consciously accessible due to maladaptive implicit memories often being formed at a preverbal stage of development.
+Sometimes implicit memories are difficult to make explicit and so are not easily consciously accessible due to such memories often forming at a preverbal stage of development.
 As such, it is important to also apply the tools from each category in a proactive and sequential manner even when you are not aware of the issues when in your imagined situational or representative context so as to approach self-development in a holistic way.

 You may be wondering how reconsolidation of implicit memory of a limiting belief can occur if you are not conscious of the issue or problem, or conscious of the process of change, for that matter.
 When you are imagining or role-playing a situational context this activates implicit memory, so it allows for the possibility of reconsolidation to occur even if you are not conscious of the issue.
 Remember, it is the activation of implicit memory that is required for implicit memory reconsolidation.
 And, most of our formative implicit memories were created outside of awareness which is actually the nature of implicit memory formation.
 Conscious involvement is only a tool to help facilitate the conditions – it does not directly change it – which fosters the formation of implicit memory through engaging in contextual, perceptual, procedural, and somatic experiences in a more adaptive manner to the person now.